You couldn't avoid it. Everyone on Monday was talking about or looking at the solar eclipse that passed over the entire United States on August 21.

-It’s a big deal because one hasn’t been visible from the continental United States in 37 years and one hasn’t passed over the country in almost 100 years.
+It was a big deal because one hadn’t been visible from the continental United States in 37 years and one hadn’t passed over the whole country in almost 100 years.

 A solar eclipse happens when the moon passes between the Sun and the Earth, blocking out a significant chunk of the Sun’s rays.

 So what does the Bible have to say about this strange natural occurrence?